How fast is 5G home internet? (& is it good enough?)

 What causes 5G home internet to slow down?

-There are a range of factors that can cause 5G home internet to slow down.
-Hardware and software issues, weather events, large structures, peak usage times, network congestion and distance from cell towers can all affect a 5G home internet connection.
+Several factors can cause 5G home internet to slow down.
+Hardware and software issues, bad weather, large buildings, peak usage times, network congestion, limited bandwidth and distance from cellular network towers can all impact your broadband signal and overall internet access.

 AT&T Internet Air, T-Mobile 5G home internet and Verizon 5G home internet details were pulled from their respective websites on December 5, 2023. *Internet speeds may vary & are not guaranteed.
 Certain equipment may be required to reach advertised speeds.
 Limited time offer, subject to change without notice.
 Advertised promotional pricing valid for 12 or 24 months from service start date, subject to change thereafter.
 Astound offers month-to-month service with base discounted introductory rate tiers.
 Prior to the end of any discounted rate tier, subscribers receive a notice informing them of the end of the discounted rate tier and providing information about the next discounted rate tier.
 Unless otherwise specified, 2-year price lock only available w/ promo internet pricing for speeds of 500 Mbps or greater.
-Unless otherwise specified in the offer details, price does not include an Internet Infrastructure or Network Access and Maintenance Fee of up to $16.93/mo, subject to change.
 Additional fees apply for taxes and surcharges, and are subject to change.
 For details about fees & taxes visit astound.com/fees.
 Offer includes a monthly discount for enrollment in both automatic payments (autopay) & paperless billing (e-bill).
 Discount of $10 applies with automated bank account deduction or a discount of $5 applies with automated credit/debit card payment.
 Valid email address required.
 Must complete enrollment in autopay and e-bill within 30-days of placing the order.
 Without enrollment, the discount does not apply.
 Discount appears on bill within 3 bill cycles after enrolling.
 If either autopay or e-bill is canceled, services are changed, or the account is not in good standing, then the monthly discount will be discontinued.

 eero Plus is available for an additional $9.99/month and requires subscription to whole home WiFi powered by eero.